-From 4 weeks old, kittens are unlikely to get sufficient calories from their mother’s milk, meaning that the weaning phase will begin and it is time to start offering them solids.
+From four weeks old, kittens are unlikely to get sufficient calories from their mother’s milk, meaning that the weaning phase will begin and it is time to start offering them solids.
 At this stage, their stomachs are still very small and their food requirement is high, so it is best to let kittens feed ad-lib so that they can eat when they are hungry.
 This means ensuring that food is constantly available, even going so far as to fill several bowls around the home.
 If your kitten knows food is always available, it is less likely to overeat, preventing a distended stomach.

 8 – 12 WEEKS

-Now your kitten has started to show a preference for the food it likes, it is time to start introducing meal times.
-However, they still have a lot of growing to do, so need to be fed at least 4 times a day.
+Now your kitten has started to show a preference for the food they like, it is time to start introducing meal times.
+However, they still have a lot of growing to do, so need to be fed at least four times a day.
 Dry food should still be left out for free-feeding, cleaning the bowls once a day, but wet food should be removed if it hasn’t been eaten in half an hour.
 You can refrigerate wet food if some has been left, but it shouldn’t be kept open for more than a day.
 Refrigerated food should be allowed to return to room temperature before putting it down for the kitten.

 12 – 24 WEEKS